evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 ## Abstract

 We propose a new architecture for adversarial neural networks called Guided Convergence Adversarial Neural Networks (GCANNs).
 GCANNs introduce mechanisms to dynamically adjust the learning rates of the discriminator and generator networks during training based on monitoring their respective loss values and the slope of the loss difference over time.
-This allows maintaining an optimal convergence state where neither network significantly overpowers the other.
+This allows for maintaining an optimal convergence state where neither network significantly overpowers the other.
 When losses diverge beyond set thresholds, or when the slope of the loss difference exceeds an adaptive threshold indicating impending divergence, the learning rates are adjusted proportionally to counteract the divergence.
 We also employ dampening techniques and selectively skip training iterations for the overpowered network to reduce noise and allow the lagging network to catch up.
 To prevent overcorrection and instability, a cooldown period is introduced where no adjustments are made for a certain number of iterations after a previous adjustment.
 Additionally, we incorporate a diversity loss term that penalizes repetitive generated samples within each batch to mitigate mode collapse.
 The diversity loss is calculated at a specified diversity check interval and scaled between a top-end and bottom-end diversity loss value.
 Our Deep Convolutional Generative GCANN (DCG-GCANN) models achieve improved training convergence, higher visual quality for generated images and 3D models, and better sample diversity compared to standard GAN training procedures.
 The GCANN represents a simple but effective approach for stabilizing adversarial training across diverse domains.

 ## Introduction

-Generative adversarial networks (GANs) have become a widely-used framework for generative modeling tasks like image synthesis, 3D object generation, audio/speech synthesis, and others.
+Generative adversarial networks (GANs) have become a widely used framework for generative modeling tasks like image synthesis, 3D object generation, audio/speech synthesis, and others.
 However, training GANs in a stable manner remains an open challenge due to difficulties in balancing the convergence of the generator and discriminator networks.
 If the discriminator significantly overpowers the generator, it can perfectly classify real vs. fake samples, making it impossible for the generator to improve.
 Conversely, if an overpowered generator fools a weak discriminator, it receives misleading feedback suggesting its poor samples are highly realistic.
 Another major issue for GANs is mode collapse, where the generator learns to produce repeated samples from a small subset of the true data distribution.

 Conventional techniques for stabilizing GAN training like gradient penalties, spectral normalization, and learning rate scheduling have shown success to an extent.
 However, these methods are often heuristic in nature without directly optimizing for balanced discriminator/generator convergence.
 They also fail to adapt to the actual convergence state during the training process and cannot anticipate impending divergences before they occur.
 Approaches to mitigate mode collapse like mini-batch discrimination have helped but still struggle with preserving sample diversity.